canardleteer/grpc-servcice-rs/README.md

 sudo apt install protobuf-compiler
 ```

-## `time-common`

-This is a mock up of generally shared client code.
-It's nice and tidy, and off
-to the side so churn can happen here with automation, and not change anything
-close to the business logic.
+## The Service Code: `time-service`

+This is the actual Service implementation of an extremely boring service.
+Also
+in here, is the Resource implementation for this particular gRPC binding.

+I have not implemented the `SomethingUnimplemented` method, just to show
+that default implementations work and return `NOT_IMPLEMENTED`.

-## The Service & Client Code
+## The Server & Client Application Code

-- You can review the comments in the [time-service](time-service/src/main.rs) &
+- You can review the comments in the [time-server](time-server/src/main.rs) &
   [time-client](time-client/src/main.rs) implementations.

 ## Running it